researchart/fse20/submissions/reusable/Interprocedural_BAM/README.md

 Authors: Dirk Beyer and Karlheinz Friedberger

-# Summary of this Artifact Package
+# Summary of this Replication Package

-This artifact package provides the necessary data and tools to evaluate our approach for Interprocedural BAM to analyze recursive procedures that is described in the paper "Domain-Independent Interprocedural Program Analysis using Block-Abstraction Memoization" accepted at FSE 2020.
+This replication package provides the necessary data and tools to evaluate our approach for Interprocedural BAM to analyze recursive procedures that is described in the article "Domain-Independent Interprocedural Program Analysis using Block-Abstraction Memoization", In Proc.
+ESEC/FSE 2020, to appear.
-The artifact can be downloaded from Zenodo: https://doi.org/10.5281/zenodo.3698235 It contains a detailed description how to proceed with the evaluation, including the benchmarking process and step to generate the tables in the paper.
+The replication package can be downloaded from Zenodo: https://doi.org/10.5281/zenodo.3878426 It contains a detailed description how to proceed with the replication, including the benchmarking process and steps to reproduce the tables in the paper.

 # Abstract of the Paper